-Students can access many electronic resources, both on and off campus.
-These resources include PubMed, ScienceDirect, Ovid Medline, Net Anatomy, Anatomy TV, JOMI, Cochrane Databases, UpToDate, tdsHealth (Stat!Ref), RefWorks and hundreds of e-books, e-journals, and medical/surgical videos we subscribe to.
-Our e-library offers a News Feed feature which enables us to display the most recent PubMed citations on selected medical and podiatric-related topics, LibGuides resources, and Open Educational Resources NYCPM's Podiatric Medical (OER).
+Students can access many electronic resources (e-resources) both on and off We have an extensive e-book campus. collection and e-resources.
+These resources include PubMed, ScienceDirect, Ovid Medline, Net Anatomy, Anatomy TV, JOMI, Cochrane Databases, UpToDate, (Stat!Ref).
+RefWorks tdsHealth and hundreds of e-books, e-journals, and medical/surgical videos we subscribe to.
+Our e-library offers a News Feed feature which enables us to display the most recent PubMed citations on selected medical and podiatric-related topics.
+LibGuides resources, and Open Educational Resources NYCPM's Podiatric Medical (OER).
 Reviews which is the student journal that student authors and editors collaborate with faculty to produce highly researched articles relating to podiatric medicine, and student and faculty bibliographies are accessible through our e-library.